wuxin4692/chutes-miner-china/README.md

 To that end, any validators you wish to support MUST be configured in the top-level validators section:

-The mainnet configuration is expected to be:
+The default mainnet configuration is:
 ```yaml
 validators:
   defaultRegistry: registry.chutes.ai